Piecing Together the Life of Caravaggio

 Accusations of murder

 In May 1606 Caravaggio found himself in trouble too great for even his friends to rescue him.
-There is much dispute about what actually happened.
+Today there is still a lot of dispute over what actually happened but what is known is how the story ends and what it meant for Caravaggio.
 Early biographies claimed that it was a fight over a tennis match.
 It was said that he had accused his opponent of cheating and that in the resulting sword fight, his opponent was killed.
 It now seems more likely that a duel had been arranged between the two men.
 There is evidence that Ranuccio Tomassoni, the murdered man, and Caravaggio had been in conflict for some time.
 There have even been suggestions that Tomassoni and Caravaggio were running rival prostitutes and that this was the cause of their quarrels.
 What is certain is that the fight took place.

 Each man appeared at the tennis court with three witnesses, which indicates that a duel had been planned.
-In the fight that followed, Caravaggio struck Tomassoni in the groin and he died within minutes.
+In the fight that followed, Caravaggio struck Tomassoni in the groin and he died within minutes, bleeding out from femoral artery.
 It has been suggested that he was aiming to castrate rather than to kill but, whatever his intention, Caravaggio had committed murder.
-Escape from Rome seemed to be the only solution.
+Escape from Rome was to be the only option.

 Now was the time that Caravaggio most needed some influential friends.